testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/navigate.md

 # Navigate

 The `Navigate` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class enables actors to navigate to a specified URL using the `BrowseTheWeb` ability provided by Playwright.
+This class enables actors to navigate to a specified URL using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents